 Grey Colour Catchers are displayed on bright surfaces.
 This enables multiple colours to be seen across its faceted surfaces despite, in actuality, remaining grey.
 Lighting projections create sharp shadows and transition the visitor from the haze of early morning to the intensity of midday.

 The Evening element of the exhibition provides a very different experience.
 As the day draws to a close and sunlight moves downwards, shadows play a more crucial role in our perception of colour.

 The nature and colour of shadows are explored using famous furniture designs by Charles and Ray Eames, Jean Prouve and Verner Panton.
-The shadows cast by this collection of furniture have been materialised and shown as physical shapes, made up from unusual textures, materials and colours.
+The shadows cast by this collection of furniture have been materialised and shown as physical shapes, made up of unusual textures, materials and colours.

 Large-scale textiles experiment in creating black tones without the use of black materials.
 Woven from woollen, linen and cotton threads, these textiles are an extension of Jongerius’ previous research into the colour black, and her rejection of the standard industrial approach of adding carbon to colours in order to darken them.

 The textiles demonstrate how it is possible to create a larger range of colours and hues by optically mixing from a limited palette of coloured yarns.
 By weaving in several materials, with different textures and finishes, these textiles produce a range of vibrant colours as well as a spectrum of rich and varied blacks.